 To make a water bottle bong, you’ll need the following materials:

-• A bowl.
-The bowl from an old bong (or a new bowl you purchase at a dispensary) can work well.
-Alternatively, consumers can use a tube-like piece (most typically a hallowed pen tube) and aluminum foil to create their own bowl.
-While this is more convenient for many DIYers, smoking out of aluminum foil can introduce harmful contaminants into the inhaled smoke.
+- A bong bowl.
+Alternatively, consumers can create their own bowl using a tube-like piece (most typically a hallowed pen tube) and aluminum foil.
+While this is more convenient, it can introduce harmful contaminants into the inhaled smoke.

 Step-by-step Guide to Making a Water Bottle Bong